A Guide to Different Types of Jockey Boxes

 They’re built for those times when the environment you’re pouring in is a little unforgiving.
 These coolers can withstand the knock-around from the toughest events.

-They’re available in two sizes, also with 50 and 100’ coils, with 1, 2, or 4 taps, and inputs also on the front or back.
+They’re available in two sizes, also with 50 and 100’ coils, with 1-4 taps, and inputs also on the front or back.

 NUMBER OF TAPS

 Regardless of which of these coolers you land on, their function as a jockey box performs exactly the same.
 So, deciding between 1, 2, 3, or 4 taps really just boils down to personal preference based on how many different kegs you’d like to be able to serve at once through a single jockey box.

 Based on cooler type (i.e., its size) and the number of taps per jockey box, we allow you to pick the length of stainless steel coils used for chilling your beer, 50' or 100'.

 Their difference is simply in the volume of liquid they’re able to hold.
 Unless you’re in an exceptionally high-demand situation where you’d need to fill hundreds of pitchers non-stop for thousands of people—think major sporting events or weekend-long music festivals—rest assured that you can rely on our standard-length 50’ coils, which will always provide more than a pint of ice-cold beer in the chamber, at the ready, for every pour.

 If you'd like more info on coil length, you can read our post, here.